The Amazon rainforest is on fire: What we know and how you can help

 Originally published Aug.
 21, 2019.

-Discuss: Amazon rainforest fire: What's happening now and how you can help
+Discuss: Amazon rainforest fires: What's happening now and how you can help

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.